ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2015.md

 Meetings take place in PAS 2464 Tues at high noon thirty.

-Nengo development meetings precede lab meetings, running from 11:30am to noon.
+Nengo development meetings take place on Tuesdays at noon, and run for half an hour.

 This year's meetings: